 Bags of care, Workington

-“They represent the message we are trying to give from a peer perspective; that parents/carers are seen and they are important,” says Senior Peer Supporter Kristina Whitworth.
+“They represent the message we are trying to give from a peer perspective; that parents/carers are seen and they are important,” said Senior Peer Supporter Kristina Whitworth.
 The bag’s contents include a journalling notebook, a pen with a positive quote, biscuits, bath salts, lip balm, hand cream, motivational quote cards, eye masks, hot chocolate, a magnetic book mark, support leaflets and a mindfulness colouring sheet.

-The Peer Support team work closely with the families/carers of children receiving care in the service, utilising their lived experience to support, empathise and empower.
-“When a peer hands over a bag it demonstrates we are there for them and they are always well received.” says Kristin.
+The Peer Support team work closely with the families/carers of children receiving care in the services, utilising their lived experience to support, empathise and empower.

 Following a previous successful bid, the roll out of the bags showed just how important that personal touch is, with feedback from parents including: